-WCPL identified vibration criterion 250 applicable has the damage of mm/s to archaeological/geological structures.
+WCPL has identified the damage vibration criterion of 250 mm/s applicable to archaeological/geological structures.
 Additional performance criteria for ground vibration at the identified Aboriginal rock shelter sites with art is 80 mm/s.
-These limits are shown in Table 10.
-The location of heritage sites for blast monitoring are provided in Table 14 and shown in Figure 9.
+These limits are shown in Table 4-4.
+The location of heritage sites for blast monitoring are provided in Table 4-4 and shown in Figure 6-1.
 For further information regarding blast monitoring of rock art and rock shelter sites refer to WCPL's Aboriginal Cultural Heritage Management Plan (ACHMP).

-Location Purpose Source Ground vibration (mm/s) Monitoring Required Archaeological Sites Performance Indicator 5 SLR, 2015 80 within ML ^{1,2} Damage Criteria 6 SLR, 2015 250 When blasting within 1 km Archaeological Sites WE7, WE10 & WCP535 in the Munghorn Gap Nature Reserve 3 Performance Indicator 5 SLR, 2015 80 Representative site Damage Criteria 6 SLR, 2015 250 when blasting within 1 km Archaeological Sites WE76 & WE77 in the Munghorn Gap Nature Reserve 4 Performance Indicator 5 SLR, 2015 80 Representative site Damage Criteria 6 SLR, 2015 250 when blasting within 1 km
+Location Purpose Source Ground vibration (mm/s) Monitoring Required Archaeological Sites WCP72, WCP152, Performance Indicator 5 SLR, 2015 80 When blocking within 1 km WCP153, within MLs ^{1, 2} Damage Criteria 6 SLR, 2015 250 When blasting within 1 km Archaeological Sites WE7 7 , WE10 7 & WCP535 Performance Indicator 5 SLR, 2015 80 Representative site when blasting within 1 km within the Munghorn Gap Nature Reserve 3 Damage Criteria 6 SLR, 2015 250 Archaeological Sites WE76 & WE77 within the Performance Indicator 5 SLR, 2015 80 Representative site Munghorn Gap Nature Reserve 4 Damage Criteria 6 SLR, 2015 250 when blasting within 1 km Archaeological Sites associated with Rocky Performance Indicator 5 SLR, 2015 80 Hill including WCP578, WCP579 and WCP580 within MLs 8 Damage Criteria 6 SLR, 2015 250 When blasting within 1km

-Table 10 Ground Vibration Criteria for Archaeological Sites
+Table 4-4 Ground Vibration Criteria for Archaeological Sites

-Notes:

-- 1. When blasting near Archaeological sites, blasts are designed to limit flyrock in direction of site.
-In addition, adjusting the MIC, timing and direction of firing assist in controlling vibration. - 2.
-Sites 152 and 153 are fixed sites and are continuously monitored because of the difficult terrain.
-Site 72 is fixed in terms of the geophone, but the monitor is set-up for each blast that is within 1 km. - 3.
-Nearest rockshelters in the Munghorn Gap Nature Reserve within 100m to mining area of Pit 1 (south). - 4.
-Nearest rockshelters in the Munghorn Gap Nature Reserve within 100m to mining area of Pit 5 (south). - 5.
-Exceedence of the Performance Indicator will require inspection of heritage sites (Section 5.7). - 6.
-Exceedence of the Damage Criteria ground vibration will require inspection of heritage sites (Section 5.7) and reporting in accordance with Section 9.1.3.
+1. When blasting near Archaeological sites, blasts are designed to limit flyrock in direction of site.
+In addition, adjusting the MIC, timing and direction of firing assist in controlling vibration.

+2. Sites 152 and 153 are fixed sites and are continuously monitored because of the difficult terrain.
+Site 72 is fixed in terms of the geophone, but the monitor is set-up for each blast that is within 1 km.

+- 3. Nearest rockshelters in the Munghorn Gap Nature Reserve within 100m to mining area of Pit 1 (south). - 4.
+Nearest rockshelters in the Munghorn Gap Nature Reserve within 100m to mining area of Pit 5 (south).

+5. Exceedence of the Performance Indicator will require inspection of heritage sites (Section 5.7).

+- 6. Exceedence of the Damage Criteria ground vibration will require inspection of heritage sites (Section 5.7) and reporting in accordance with Section 9.1.3. - 7.
+Blast monitoring geophone units have now been decommissioned at Aboriginal Rock Shelters WE7 and WE10 as the operational requirement for blasting activities in the near vicinity has ceased.
+If blasting activities recommence within 1km of these sites, ground vibration monitoring will be undertaken at WE7 and WE10 in accordance with this BMgtP. - 8.
+WCPL propose signature hole blasting to provide additional information to assist blast design principles for vibration control with additional geophones for ground vibration monitoring (Section 5.2 and Section 6.2).